herrkessler/SimplestGrid/README.md

 ### What comes next?

-There are some subpixel rendering problems on iOS devices that I will take care of next.
-Afterwards I'll test Android devices.
+There are subpixel rendering problems in Safari ~~that I will take care of next~~.

+Skipped subpixel rendering problems...
+Take a look at A List Apart article on [Fluid Grids](http://alistapart.com/article/fluidgrids).
+Even my archetype Bourbon Neat can't cope with that.